A Deep Dive into Machine Learning Density Functional Theory for Materials Science and Chemistry: Machine-learning in Materials Science and Chemistry

 The most common mapping deals with the electronic exchange-correlation energy~\cite{liu_improving_2017,lei_design_2019,chen_deepks-kit_2020,margraf_pure_2021,nelson_machine_2019,schmidt_machine_2019,suzuki_machine_2020,yu_machine_2020,bogojeski_quantum_2020,griego_machine_2020,egorova_multifidelity_2020,dick_machine_2020,fujinami_orbital-free_2020,nagai_completing_2020,mezei_noncovalent_2020,lentz_predicting_2020,sun_toward_2019,zhu_artificial_2019,peccati_regression_2019,hollingsworth_can_2018,vegge_identification_2018,messina_dft-driven_2020}.
 As discussed in Sec.~\ref{sec:dft}, the accuracy of the chosen exchange-correlation approximation primarily determines the accuracy of the overall DFT simulation.
 The exchange-correlation functionals discussed in Sec.~\ref{sec:dft} mainly employ exact conditions for their constructions, but fitting to either experimental or high-level calculations data is also a common practice for the construction of exchange-correlation functionals.
 These have been in use for a long time (see Ref.~\cite{becke_density-functional_1988}), especially in quantum chemistry.
 Using ML methods to perform similar fits is a natural consequence.
 An example of this is Ref.~\cite{schmidt_machine_2019}.
 Here, the exact exchange-correlation energy is calculated for a system of limited size and then approximated using a NN, where the electronic density serves as the input quantity.
 By using automatic differentiation, the exchange-correlation potential is obtained as well.
 The resulting model incorporates non-local effects, the lack thereof being a usual shortcoming of traditional exchange-correlation functionals at a negligible computational overhead compared to exact calculations.
 A similar approach is taken in Ref.~\cite{dick_machine_2020}, which introduces NeuralXC, a framework for constructing such NN exchange-correlation functionals, or Ref.~\cite{lei_design_2019}, where CNNs are used to estimate the exchange-correlation energy from the density by drawing on the convolutions of the CNN architecture to featurize the electronic density.
 They recover the exact exchange of the B3LYP functional.
 This is especially important given that the B3LYP functional achieves exact exchange by evaluating the Kohn-Sham orbitals rather then the density, thus demonstrating how NNs can extract meaningful information from the electronic density.
 Improving exchange-correlation energies with ML is not necessarily limited to the construction of ML functionals.
 In Ref.~\cite{liu_improving_2017}, range-separation parameters for the established long-range corrected Becke-Lee-Yang-Parr (LC-BLYP) functional \cite{lee_development_1988,becke_density-functional_1988,chiba_excited_2006,song_calculations_2010,tawada_long-range-corrected_2004,iikura_long-range_2001} are learned from molecular features.
-The application of exact conditions in combination with ML functionals is also a subject of current research.
-As shown by Ref.~\cite{hollingsworth_can_2018}, the kinetic energy functional rather then the exchange-correlation functional is investigated.